migueleven/Buscador-Inazuma/README.md

 1. **Download the Executable:**

-  - You can download the executable from the repository in the Windows App folder.
-  - This is the easiest and fastest way to get started.
+  - You can download the executable from the repository in the Windows App folder, this is the easiest and fastest way to get started if you use Windows OS.

 2. **Run from Source Code:**

-  If you prefer to review the code for security reasons, you can run the project from the main branch.
+  If you prefer to review the code for security reasons, or have another OS you can run the project from the main branch.

   Clone the repository and install the dependencies:
     - git clone https://github.com/your_username/Buscador-Inazuma.git